kravi1220/1DOcean_STIM_files/README.md

 This repo lets you **build GOTM+STIM, run every model configuration used in the paper, and regenerate every figure and table from that output**.
-It does **not** include the code that built the initial-condition, forcing, or GOTM-config files in the first place, nor any raw model outpu.
+It does **not** include the code that built the initial-condition, forcing, or GOTM-config files in the first place, nor any raw model output.
 | Folder | Contents |
 |---|---|
 | `gotm_source/` | GOTM v6.0.0 source (+ STIM ice module, CVMix, gsw, flexout), with git history and build directories stripped.
 See `gotm_source/VERSION.txt` for exact component commits and the build configuration used. |